-ASWLL has grown from 300 players in 2009 to over 1600 players (Spring and Fall) in 2019.
+ASWLL has grown from 300 players in 2009 to over 1600 players (Spring and Fall) by 2019.
 None of that would be possible without our partnerships with the City of Arlington, New Balance, Freedom Chevrolet, Alley Cats, Spring Creek BBQ, Drs.
 Alexander Orthodontics and Chick-Fil-A. Support them as you have the need.

 Who is on paid staff for the league?